mikebell/mikebell.io/src/pages/articles/2016-02-04-my-journey.md

 tags:
   - "Mental Health"
   - "#timetotalk"
+path: "my-journey"
+layout: post
+date: "2016-02-04"
+description: "The posts below are my journey through the past few years of my life with depression and anxiety.
+They're rough, crass and raw.
+Looking back through all this is a challenge and shows how far I've come.
+Each post represents a large part of my life."
 ---
 The posts below are my journey through the past few years of my life with depression and anxiety.
 They're rough, crass and raw.
 Looking back through all this is a challenge and shows how far I've come.
 Each post represents a large part of my life.